Philadelphia Flower Show wraps up final day at FDR Park

 Exhibitors and members of the Pennsylvania Horticultural Society transformed the park into beautiful gardens with interactive exhibits.

-A second-time visitor to the flower show, Nicole Boatragh mulled over which exhibit was her favorite.
+A second-time visitor to the flower show, Nicole Boatragh of Middletown, Delaware mulled over which exhibit was her favorite.

-"It was a golden man sitting on a chair and a whole bunch of flowers sitting on the table," said Boatragh of Middletown, Delaware.
+"It was a golden man sitting on a chair and a whole bunch of flowers sitting on the table," said Boatragh.

 Eight-year-old Logan Plaza of East Falls had a different favorite.